thiennp/frontend-mastery-hub/levels/106/README.md

-# Level 106: Reactive Programming
+# Level 106: Symbols & Iterators

 ## Overview
-This level focuses on reactive programming and provides comprehensive learning materials, examples, and projects.
+This level focuses on symbols & iterators and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of reactive programming
+- Understand the core concepts of symbols & iterators
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns